 Mawiyah Kai EL-Jamah Bomani

-Mawiyah is an educator, 8th Generation Witch, Egun Medium, Priestess of OYA in the Yoruba system of spirituality and she is addressed divinely as Iyanifa Faniyi Aboyade Omobola Bomani.
-She is Editor-In-Chief of the culture and Afrikan Traditional Spirituality E-Zine, Oya N'Soro.
+In 2008, Mawiyah earned her MFA in Creative Writing from the University of New Orleans.
+Beyond her writing, she is a respected educator, an 8th Generation Witch, and a Priestess of OYA in the Yoruba spiritual system, addressed as Iyanifa Faniyi Aboyade Omobola Bomani.
+She is the Editor-in-Chief of Oya N'Soro, an e-zine dedicated to culture and Afrikan Traditional Spirituality.